Here’s the brutal truth about feeding your goldfish:

 If only it were that easy…

-If you’re serious about making sure your goldfish is healthy, you need to be very systematic with exactly what and how much you are putting in the tank.
+If you’re serious about making sure your goldfish is healthy, you need to be very careful with exactly what and how much you are putting in the tank.

 Otherwise you can end up causing your fish lasting damage (or even death).

-Well today I’m going to show you the formula that almost guarantees that you will have a healthy fish and a stable aquarium for years to come.
+Well today I’m going to show you the formula that will push you further along towards have a healthy fish and a stable aquarium for years to come.

 Keep reading to learn how…